victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 ## Updates

-* Refactored the initial example to reflect the real-life scenario: the `Module` owns the `m_workerThread`, so it's natural to join() it during destruction;
+* Refactored the initial example to reflect the real-life scenario: the `Module` owns the `m_workerThread`, so it's natural to join() it during destruction.
+* Added clarifications on why the developer may need to convert the handle to ID.

 ## Reddit discussion